pierre-fromager/wxtest/README.md

 # WxTest

 Basic ranking c++17 wxWidget App starter kit.
 [wxWidget](https://www.wxwidgets.org/) GUI lib is cross-platform compliant.
-This branch(mqtt) let app to pubsub through mqtt, up to you to subscribe and bind.
+This branch(mqtt) let app to pubsub through mqtt, up to you to change topics according to your requirements.

 ## Screenshots